TrisanjitrisingSD/QuickAI/README.md

 ---

-## 🔥 Quick.ai — Think Less.
+## 🔥 WarniFy — Think Less.
 Do More.
 Instantly.

 ## ❤️ Built With Love